-Available for an additional premium, Connection Dental Plus® is a supplemental dental plan that pays benefits for a wide variety of procedures, from cleanings and X-rays to crowns, dentures and orthodontia for children.
-This optional dental insurance is provided directly by GEHA.
-Certain waiting periods and limitations apply.
+Available for an additional premium, Connection Dental Plus® is a supplemental dental plan that pays benefits for a wide variety of procedures.
 Enrollment is open to all current and former Federal employees, retirees and annuitants, including those who are not members of the GEHA health plan.
 Parents can cover their unmarried dependent children up to their 26th birthday in this Plan.